Not All Knowledge Is Created Equal: Mutual Distillation of Confident Knowledge: Abstract

 \section{Abstract}

 Mutual knowledge distillation (MKD) improves a model by distilling knowledge from another model.
 However, \textit{not all knowledge is certain and correct}, especially under adverse conditions.
-For example, label noise usually leads to less reliable models due to undesired memorization \cite{zhang2017understanding,arpit2017closer}.
-Wrong knowledge misleads the learning rather than helps.
-This problem can be handled by two aspects: (i) improving the reliability of a model where the knowledge is from (i.e., knowledge source's reliability); (ii) selecting reliable knowledge for distillation.
-In the literature, making a model more reliable is widely studied while selective MKD receives little attention.
-Therefore, we focus on studying selective MKD.
+For example, label noise usually leads to less reliable models due to undesired memorization.
+Wrong knowledge harms the learning rather than helps it.
+This problem can be handled by two aspects: (i) knowledge source, improving the reliability of each model (knowledge producer) improving the knowledge source's reliability; (ii) selecting reliable knowledge for distillation.
+Making a model more reliable is widely studied while selective MKD receives little attention.
+Therefore, we focus on studying selective MKD and highlight its importance in this work.
 Concretely, a generic MKD framework, \underline{C}onfident knowledge selection followed by \underline{M}utual \underline{D}istillation (CMD), is designed.
 The key component of CMD is a generic knowledge selection formulation, making the selection threshold either static (CMD-S) or progressive (CMD-P).
 Additionally, CMD covers two special cases: zero knowledge and all knowledge, leading to a unified MKD framework.
 Extensive experiments are present to demonstrate the effectiveness of CMD and thoroughly justify the design of CMD.
-For example, CMD-P obtains new state-of-the-art results in robustness against label noise.